jasonacox/TM1637TinyDisplay/README.md

 * VCC - Power 5v
 * GND - Ground

+Power Note: Steady clean power is important for circuit stability.
+If you are seeing display artifacts during high frequency updates or animation sequences, you may be experiencing power fluctuations that are impacting signal timing and communication with the TM1637.
+This is especially true with standalone microprocessor applications that lack any power conditioning (e.g. ATtiny85).
+You can add a polarized 100uF electrolytic capacitor across VCC and GND to help smooth out the spikes.

 ## Installation
 Copy this repository into your Arduino library folder as set by the Arduino IDE "sketchbook location" preferences (e.g. `~/Documents/Arduino/libraries`).